jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 Certificate Server once on the network with another exploit or malware infecting a system.
-This post provided details to assist organizations in detecting and threat hunting for this and other similar types of threats.In October 2021, the Research and Intelligence FusionTeam published SnapMC skips ransomware, steals data, which discussed NCC Groups observation in late 2021 of an increase in so\-called data breach extortion cases, whereby an attacker steals data and threatens to publish
+This post provided details to assist organizations in detecting and threat hunting for this and other similar types of threats.
+In October 2021, the Research and Intelligence Fusion Team published SnapMC skips ransomware, steals data, which discussed NCC Groups observation in late 2021 of an increase in so\-called data breach extortion cases, whereby an attacker steals data and threatens to publish